 Create the cleaning mixture

 This is an important step to restore cast iron cookware.
 You need to create a mixture of equal parts water and white vinegar.
 The quantity should be enough to allow the items to be completely submerged.
 Pay attention and use equal parts of water and vinegar otherwise the mixture will be too weak or too strong.
 You won’t be able to control how quickly the rust comes off.

 Soak the cast iron cookware

 Lay your kitchen utensils in the container and pour the mixture over them until they are completely submerged.
-This is the most time consuming part when it comes to restore cast iron cookware.
+This is the most time-consuming part when it comes to restoring cast iron cookware.
 You need to wait until the rust loosens.
 It really depends on how much rust there is on your items.
 The longest I’ve waited was ten hours.
 However, few items take that long.